kaanguru/bandhorses.com/content/wagmi/tokenomics.md

 {{< figure src="/images/tokenomics-gra.webp" class="col-lg-6 " width="100%"  >}}
 <div class="col-lg-6 ">

-- After Minting 1111 TBNH horses .
-All horses will reveal
+- After Minting 2222 TBNH horses, All horses will reveal

 - Core Development and Donation Wallets can not sell their share until the specified date